0demongamer0/Streamelements_Alerts-TTS/README.md

 - Streamelements TTS Support for default Jan and other voices
 - Volume control per Reward
 - Multiple events support
-- Configuration Panel with option to import/export settings and test your TTS voices.
+- Voices Panel where you can test your TTS voices.
 - Easy to setup